 What is the difference between supplemental wages and regular wages?

 Supplemental wages are additional payments made to employees apart from their regular wages.
-These payments may include commissions, overtime pay, fringe benefits, or reported tips.
+These payments may include commissions, overtime pay, fringe benefits, severance pay, PTO pay out, or reported tips.
 Unlike your regular salary, which is usually paid on a fixed schedule, supplemental wages are typically irregular or occasional.
 As a result, they are subject to different tax withholding rates for federal income tax purposes.

 Supplemental income can also be rental income received from owning and renting property.
-This kind of income is considered supplemental because it is in addition to your regular salary or wages.
-It needs to be reported on Schedule E along with any expenses associated with owning the rental property.
+This kind of income is considered supplemental because it is in addition to your regular salary or wages

 How much is supplemental income taxed?